SabrinaPL/rest-api/README.md

     HATEOAS Links: Each response includes relevant navigation links for related resources, like movies, ratings, and credits.

     JWT Authentication & User Management: Register and delete users, with JWT authentication for secure actions like deleting user and movies.

+    Data analysis: The API provides endpoints for data analysis and visualization of gender distribution based on movie production country, production company, movie genre, department and production year.

 The API supports pagination and structured data, ensuring easy integration with movie-related applications.